 The Piper Park Marsh Resiliency effort looks to the Forum membership for help in it's continuation.
 If you would like to be involved, contact Betsy Clark.

 We are pleased to announced that a fabulous collection of 10 paintings by the artist Alfred Twu has been donated to Environmental Forum by Victoria Bogdan.
 She commissioned the work for her Master Class Project: SF Bay Area, What might have been?

 In April and October 2017, Cory Bytof, MC 43, led a workshop focused on the Marin's Climate Action Plans (CAPs) and where we stand compared to our goals.
 During the lecture, they investigated the CAP for each municipality and what jurisdictions are doing to address climate change.
 The lecture taught the attendees how to get involved on a personal and a county-wide level.
 See how your jurisdiction is doing by following the Marin Sustainability Tracker.

 Star Route Farm

 Melinda Stone, Master Class 41 graduate, saw her Master Class project through to fruition in the summer of 2017.
-Her plan was to get The University of San Francisco to buy Star Route Farm in Bolinas to ensure it's future as a farm.
+Her plan was to get The University of San Francisco to buy the 100-acre Star Route Farm in Bolinas to ensure it's future as a farm.
 Melinda wrote: "The (master) class was instrumental in shaping my proposal and connecting with people that made the project come to fruition".